 - 1. Examine the effect of iron limitation in the new model.
-What has changed? - 2.
-We can get a more exact picture of the nutrient limitation terms through eco2D_xGamma_Fe_001 and eco2D_xGamma_P_001.
+What has changed? - We can get a more exact picture of the nutrient limitation terms via the netCDF output variables: eco2D_xGamma_Fe_001 and eco2D_xGamma_P_001.
 These two variables take values of between 0 and 1.
 A 1 indicates that the factor is not limiting to growth.
-A 0 indicates the factor is completely preventing growth.

-- In what regions are iron and phosphorus more or less limiting to growth? - In regions where neither is limiting, what other factors might be important? - 3.
+A 0 indicates the factor is completely preventing growth. - In what regions are iron and phosphorus more or less limiting to growth? - In regions where neither is limiting, what other factors might be important? - 3.
 Plankton stoichiometry plays a critical role in determining which nutrient is most limiting to growth.
-You can increase the plankton Fe:C ratio by increasing the minimum and maximum iron quotas.
-Look at the parameters eg_qminFe_a and eg_qmaxFe_a in the user-config file. - What happens to the ecosystem if you increase these parameters by a factor of 2, 5 or 10? - How does a change in these parameters affect the model behaviour? - What has changed in terms of the patterns of nutrient limitation?
+You can increase the plankton Fe : C ratio by increasing the minimum and maximum iron quotas.
+Look at the parameters eg_qminFe_a and eg_qmaxFe_a in the user-config file.